 The Manufactured Housing Improvement Act of 2000 (2000 Act) significantly amended the Manufactured Housing Construction and Safety Standards Act (the Act) by creating new mandates for manufactured home installation and dispute resolution.
 Other significant amendments included a requirement that the Secretary establish the Manufactured Housing Consensus Committee (MHCC) and an authorization for the Secretary to appoint a non-career Administrator of the manufactured housing program.
 Though budget restrictions have slowed the Department's implementation of the new installation and dispute resolution programs, HUD believes it has otherwise fully implemented the requirements of the 2000 Act.

-What follows are HUD's responses to a number of questions that have been frequently asked regarding the 2000 Act.
+Below are HUD's responses to a number of questions that have been frequently asked regarding the 2000 Act.

 1. Does the Manufactured Housing Improvement Act of 2000 (2000 Act) require HUD to appoint a non-career administrator for the manufactured housing program?